antony2025/covid-19-simple-dashboard/README.md

 This dashboard shows the percentage of deaths to confirmed cases on a per-country basis, and the ability to view data in ascending or descending order.

+### No ads and tracking:

+This website does not show any advertisements, collect user info, store cookies, and so on.
+It's a completely stateless website.

 ## Have questions, issues, or feedback?

 Please create a **New issue** at the [Github repository](https://github.com/antony2025/covid-19-simple-dashboard/issues).

 If you like the dashboard, **Star** the repository.

+## Data source

+This website uses data from [World Health Organization](https://covid19.who.int/).

 ## Terms of Use: